lou/listy/README.md

 listy
 =====

-I'm here to help developer to make navigable lists.
-By navigable I mean a list which can be browsed with keyboard or mouse.
+I'm a tiny jQuery plugin which aim to facilitate developer making lists browsable through keyboard.

 I just do the list stuff and let the developer do whatever he want to do when user select anything in the list.